Tutorial

 }

-The page resource class is essentially the same class as the app resource, except for its location and role.
+The page resource class is essentially the same as the app resource class, just with different locations and roles.
+Linking with _self copies the app://self/weekday resource onto itself.

 php bin/page.php get '/?year=2000&month=1&day=1'